dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 modify it by adding some commands that enables TLS for Apache.

-But by doing so, Apache will be installed each time we build an image for our project.
+But by doing so, Apache will be installed each time we build an image for our projects.

-So the more efficient way to do it, is to use this unmodified example Docekrfile as our base image for the new image that requires HTTPS support.
+So the more efficient way to do it, is to use this unmodified example as our base image for the new image that requires HTTPS support.

 In that way the build process is relatively short for the other project, because Apache is installed only during when we build the base image.